 If all else fails, then we might have to reinstall Chrome to give the browser a clean slate and hopefully solve the problem:

-4) Try sound on the re-installed Chrome and see if the no-sound-coming-from-Chrome problem has gone away.
+- Try sound on the re-installed Chrome and see if the Chrome no sound problem has been fixed.